-Organization is key to success at home
+Organization is the key to success when you are working from home

 Home workers may still be an important cog in a broader team, but if they are away from the scrutiny of their superiors it is easy to let standards slip.
 This is why staying organized while working from home is the most important aspect of achieving success in this context.

 First and foremost, you need to both set a schedule that works for you and also aim to stick to it as closely as possible, avoiding the temptation to procrastinate.

 You're probably wondering who we are.
 Tallyfy is a product that simplifies and automates your business processes.
 It's the secret to running smooth operations.
 Instead of creating process diagrams (which nobody looks at), documentation (which you can only read and never action), emails, chats and chaos - you can create and run any process in your company within seconds.

 Settling for basic and cheap project or task management tools is the biggest mistake you can ever make.
 You get what you pay for.
 If you try to save a cent - you will lose a dollar.
 Wasted time (at $40/hour) is far more expensive than the cost of software.
 There's a huge difference between process management and project or task management.
 Processes relieve stress, make things predictable - and help you grow and become efficient.
 Projects and tasks are just ad-hoc, unpredictable chaos.

 It's important to understand that context before you carry on reading.
 Successful people are smart enough to fundamentally change the way they work "right now" and amaze themselves and everyone else with new ideas.
 You can stop fighting uphill battles every day immediately - and drive more personal success in your career by introducing the modern way of creating, tracking and even enjoying tasks with your coworkers.